 4.1 We reserve the right to reclaim usernames and organization names on behalf of businesses or individuals that hold legal claim or trademark to those usernames.
 Accounts using business names and/or logos that may be considered misleading to others may be permanently suspended.
 We also reserve the right to reclaim usernames and organization names using Docker trademarks or usernames and organization names that violate the Docker Trademark Guidelines which are hereby incorporated into these Terms by reference.

 4.2 You agree that Docker, in its sole discretion and subject to your opt-out rights as described below, may use your trade names, trademarks, service marks, logos, domain names and other distinctive brand features in presentations, marketing materials, customer lists, financial reports and Web site listings (including links to your website) for the purpose of advertising or publicizing your use of the Service.
 You may opt out of granting Docker the foregoing license, or require that you and Docker execute a separate license agreement therefor, by providing written notice to Docker within five (5) calendar days of the date you enter into these Terms.

 4.3 Username Squatting.
 You may not and may not allow any third party to engage in username squatting.
-Accounts that are inactive for more than six months may be terminated at our discretion and without further notice.
+Accounts that are inactive for more than six months or that do not have any repositories associated with the account may be terminated at our discretion and without further notice.
 We take into account several factors when determining what conduct is considered to be username squatting including, without limitation:

 a.
 The number of accounts created